 Microaggressions are small daily insults and indignities perpetrated against marginalized or oppressed people because of their affiliation with that marginalized or oppressed group.

 Minoritized communities are social (racial) groups that are marginalized or persecuted because of systemic oppression.
 For example, Black Americans are a minoritized community.

 Minority community is the numerically smaller community of two groups constituting a whole.
-For example, women are a minority group.
+For example, women in physics are a minority group.

 Oppression refers to structural phenomena that immobilize or diminish a social (racial) group.

 People of color are people who generally do not identify as White.

 Privilege a special right, advantage, or immunity granted or available only to a particular person or social (racial) group because of immutable characteristics.